-We disclose your information to your financial adviser.
+We disclose your information to your financial adviser and/or nominated broker.
 In addition, we may disclose information we hold about you:

-- · if you consent to the disclosure; - · if the disclosure is required or authorised by law; - to our appointed registry services provider or organisations acting on our behalf (for example, external mail houses we may use to mail correspondence); - to professional service firms that provide services to us such as legal and audit services, or data or information services: - to related companies and/or the investment manager that may also provide you with a financial product or financial service; - to electronic identity verification service providers, in order for identity information (about you or related persons connected with your investment) to be verified against relevant government and other databases, for the purpose of complying with anti-money laundering laws; - in some circumstances, to digital service providers, such as Facebook, Google and LinkedIn, to develop a better understanding of our current and prospective customers and advisers (please refer to the Privacy Policy for additional information); or - · otherwise in accordance with our Privacy Policy.
+- if the disclosure is required or authorised by law; - to our appointed registry services provider or organisations acting on our behalf (for example, external mail houses we may use to mail correspondence); - to professional service firms that provide services to us such as legal and audit services, or data or information services; - to related companies and/or the investment manager that may also provide you with a financial product or financial service; - to electronic identity verification service providers, in order for identity information (about you or related persons connected with your investment) to be verified against relevant government and other databases, for the purpose of complying with anti-money laundering laws; - in some circumstances, to digital service providers, such as Facebook, Google and LinkedIn, to develop a better understanding of our current and prospective customers and advisers (please refer to the Privacy Policy for additional information); or - otherwise in accordance with our Privacy Policy.